10 NBA Teams Without a Championship (2026 Update)

 Every year in April, NBA fans get excited as this marks the start of NBA playoffs.
 The playoffs are pretty competitive and thrilling to watch, as teams fight to get a chance in the finals and finally head to head to win the championship.

-Since its inception, seventy-four teams have already won an NBA Championship.
-Boston Celtics and Los Angeles Lakers have the highest number of winning, with each having won seventeen times.
-This is almost three times the following teams on the list.
-So far, only twenty teams have entered the championship list.
+Since its inception, seventy-nine NBA championships have been awarded.
+Boston Celtics have the highest number of winning, with eighteen, while Los Angeles Lakers have won seventeen times.
+The Celtics and Lakers are still far ahead of the following teams on the list.
+So far, only twenty franchises have entered the championship list.

 Winning an NBA championship is no walk in the park.
 You have to put on a good play and a balanced team that will compete throughout the knock-out stages to the finals.
 However, winning a championship can be affected by issues like injuries, superstars leaving, and bad luck.